 Purpose and general use of Seagoing bulk carriers

 Operation of sea going bulk carriers involved numerous hazards .
 Careful planning and exercising due caution for all critical shipboard matters are important .
 This site is a quick reference to international shipping community with guidance and information on the loading and discharging of various bulk cargo types and is to remain within the limitations as specified by the classification society.
-The guide outlines precautions to be taken before accepting bulk cargoes for shipment, sets out procedures for safe loading and carriage and spells out the primary hazards associated with different types of cargoes.

 It is vital to reduce the likelihood of over-stressing the ship's structure and also complying with all essential safety measures for a safe passage at sea.
 Our detail pages contain various bulk carrier related topics that might be useful for people working on board and those who working ashore in the terminal.